 It’s a fresh year, give your business a little refresh.
 Schedule in some time for the following 9 activities, so you are starting your year with less mess and more focus.
-Your next year self will thank you! ☺️
+Your future self will thank you!

 No surprise with this one, having set goals and a solid plan to help guide your year is so powerful.
 Without a plan, it’s hard to be intentional with your time and efforts.
-There are lots of ways to approach goal setting for your business.
-At a minimum you 100% should have some revenue goals set, read more about that in this blog post.
+There are lots of ways to approach goal setting for your business and no “right” way.

-A lot can change in our businesses over a year, make sure your website is keeping up.
+A lot can change in our businesses over a year, make sure your website + social media is keeping up.
 Here are a few items to review:

 - All footer links-TEST your social media links (I find so many people have broken links)

 Get a full list of items to clean-up and reset in your business operations in the End of Year Reset Checklist.
 It’s all about getting your digital life decluttered!
 I use the 6 Essentials of Business Operations Categories to organize it so you can work through it section by section.
 There are 50+ checklist items.

 The start of the new year is the perfect time to get your files cleaned up and organized.
 Your files should be organized so you can easily find your documents.
 Get rid of any files you no longer need, and backup your files to a cloud or external drive.